richardkefa/portfolio/README.md

 * Htnml
 * CSS
 * Jquery
-This has created nice visual effects making the site more.
 ## Support and contact details
 In case of any issue during collaboration please-
 * Email at richardkefa7@gmail.com